DillipKumar1234/Inventory_Management_System-ETG-/README.md

 # Inventory_Management_System-ETG-
-This repository consists of codes which is used in ML&amp;AI internship by ETG
+This repository consists of codes which is used in ML&AI internship by ETG